Jump to content

 Im all for it except milk, eggs and all milk based products will always be in need

 Have you tried plant based milks?
-Soy milk's taste & consistency has is difference for me.
+Soy milk's taste & consistency has no difference for me.
 Plus it's actually healthy

 ×